 - Disinfecting common living areas.

 - Disinfecting equipment.

-- Improving fire station indoor air and environment quality.
+- Improving fire station indoor air and environmental quality.

-Remember to clean first, removing all grease, liquid, and dirt, prior to sanitizing or disinfecting, or the process will be ineffective.
+Remember to clean first, removing all grease, liquid, and dirt, before sanitizing or disinfecting, or the process will be ineffective.

 - Clean all high-contact surfaces daily with a Green Seal certified disinfectant, especially in the kitchen.